ray-x/ray-x-old.github.io/_posts/2020-06-06-vim-configure.md

 ---

-# vim as a coding ide
+# vim as a programming ide

 I used to use slickedit, qt-creator, idea (webstorm, goland), vscode, but I am back to vi now.
 Thanks for `Plug` I do not need to configure my setup everytime.......
 I am still using sublime edit(as a notepad)